micro-manager/pycro-manager/README.md

 Check out to the [pre-print](https://arxiv.org/abs/2006.11330) or the [documentation](https://pycro-manager.readthedocs.io/en/latest/) for an idea of the capabilities and how to get started.

 Have a cool example of something you've done with `pycromanager` or an idea for improvement?
 Reach out on the issues page.
-Contributions/ideas/examples welcome!

 ## Installing pycro-manager